WCCW- June 18, 1983

 A Very Special Ringside Interview with Skandar Akbar and Mr. Ebony

-Akbar formally introduces his newest member, then throws out an challenge,
+Akbar formally introduces his newest member, then throws out an challenge, asking for more competition.

 A Very Special Kerry Von Erich Video Package